Nabil-4/suika3d/README.md

 # Suika3D

-Suika3D is a small project developed with Unity that aims to recreate a 3D experience inspired by the Suika Game.
+Suika3D is a small project developed with Unity that aims to recreate a 3D experience inspired by the Suika Game. (not finished)

 ## Project Structure